 - 1. Ministerial Review.
 The Stream Conservation Area Permit (Tier 1) shall be undertaken as a ministerial action subject to implementation of required Development Standards and project-specific Standard Management Practices. - 2.
 Development Standards.
-Stream Conservation Area (Tier 1) Permits shall comply with the following development standards: - a.
-Where permitted development within an SCA would result in removal of riparian vegetation, such vegetation must be replaced on-site as required in accordance with a Standard Management Practice or Site Assessment.
-Replacement vegetation may consist of native trees, shrubs and ground covers appropriate to replicate the structure and species composition of vegetation that is removed, subject to County approval. - b.
-New impervious area within the SCA shall not drain directly to the stream.
+Stream Conservation Area (Tier 1) Permits shall comply with the following Development Standards: - a.
+Where permitted development within an SCA setback would result in removal of riparian vegetation, such vegetation must be replaced on-site as required in accordance with a Standard Management Practice.
+Replacement vegetation shall consist of native trees, shrubs and ground covers appropriate to replicate the structure and species composition of vegetation that is removed, subject to County approval. - b.
+New impervious area within the SCA shall not drain directly to the stream or storm drain.
 Run-off from new impervious surfaces shall flow to an adjacent pervious area (i.e., vegetated or porous surface). - c.
 New driveways, roads and roadfill slopes shall be located outside SCAs, except at stream crossings. - d.
-Clear span bridges or arched culvert designs, with no part of the bridge located below the top of bank, shall be utilized at road and driveway crossings over perennial or intermittent streams. - e.
-Permitted work shall not result in alterations that directly or indirectly create barriers to fish migration near or within streams mapped as currently and/or historically supporting salmonids.

-- 3. Standard Management Practices.
-The CDA shall maintain a list of Standard Management Practices to be incorporated into all projects for the protection of hydraulic capacity, habitat and water quality within SCAs.
-The Site Assessment (Tier 1) will identify those Standard Management Practices appropriate to ensure that adverse impacts of permitted development are avoided.
+Pedestrian bridges shall be designed such that no portion of the structure or its related abutments extends between and below the top of banks of the stream. - e.
+Permitted work shall not result in alterations that directly or indirectly create barriers to fish migration near or within streams mapped as currently and/or historically supporting salmonids. - f.
+Subdivisions shall be designed so that no future development will occur within the SCA, and where the SCA setback is determined by the size of the lot, the SCA setback that applies to the lot prior to any subdivision shall apply to all subsequent lots that are created. - 3.
+Standard Management Practices.
+The CDA shall maintain a list of Standard Management Practices to be incorporated into all projects for the protection of hydraulic capacity, stream and riparian habitat and water quality within SCAs.
+The Site Assessment (Tier 1) will identify those Standard Management Practices appropriate to ensure that adverse impacts of permitted development are avoided, therefore fulfilling the requirements of a Site Assessment.
 Applicable Standard Management Practices shall be implemented at the earliest possible time but in any event no later than final inspection. - 4.
 Site Assessment (Tier 1).
-The Site Assessment (Tier 1) shall be prepared by a qualified professional retained by the County and paid for by the applicant.
-The assessment shall delineate the extent of the SCA on the lot, including the precise stream location and limits of woody riparian vegetation; recommend Standard Management Practices corresponding to the nature of development; and determine whether the project, in conjunction with Standard Management Practices, would result in adverse impacts to the stream and riparian resources.
-The Director may waive individual requirements of the Site Assessment (Tier 1) commensurate with the nature and scope of permitted development.
+The Site Assessment (Tier 1) shall be prepared by trained CDA staff.
+The assessment shall delineate the extent of the SCA on the lot, including the precise stream location and limits of woody riparian vegetation; and identify Standard

+Management Practices corresponding to the nature of development that would ensure that the project will not cause adverse impacts to the stream and riparian resources.
+The Site Assessment (Tier 1) is part of the SCA Permit (Tier 1).

-If the Site Assessment determines that there would be no adverse impacts to the SCA, or that any impacts to the SCA can be fully avoided through implementation of specific Standard Management Practices as part of the development approval, the County may proceed to process the application as a Tier 1 permit.
+If the Site Assessment confirms that impacts to hydraulic capacity, stream and riparian habitat and water quality can be avoided through implementation of specific Standard Management Practices, the County shall process the application as a Tier 1 permit.